N0K0/TG2020-AI/README.md

 You can use whatever you want of languages, but these are the ones i'm ready to compile/run.
 Contact me if you want to use something else, and/or got reasonable library needs.

+### The server location

+The Unity application automatically sets up an Websocket Server on `ws://localhost:8888`